Gartner Names Trend Micro A Leader In Endpoint Security

-(MENAFN- Media OutReach Newswire) Trend Vision OneTM platform recognized for innovation and competitive pricing HONG KONG SAR - Media OutReach Newswire - 15 January 2024 - Trend Micro Incorporated (TYO: 4704 ; TSE: 470 ) announced further recognition today for its flagship cybersecurity platform: Trend Vision OneTM was named a Leader in Gartner's latest Magic Quadrant report.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 15 January 2024 - Trend Micro Incorporated (TYO: 4704 ; TSE: 470 ) announced further recognition today for its flagship cybersecurity platform: Trend Vision OneTM was named a Leader in Gartner's latest Magic Quadrant report.
 Trend has been named a leader in every Gartner Magic Quadrant report for EPPs since 2002.

 To read the latest Gartner Magic Quadrant – Endpoint Protection Platforms (EPPs) report, please visit: